crcx/rx-nga/Rx.md

   drop
   lit 0
   lit &comma
-  call
-  ret
+  jump
 ````

-With the core functions above it's now possible to setup a few more things that make compilation at runtime more practical.
+With the core functions above it's now possible to setup a few more
+things that make compilation at runtime more practical.

 First, a variable indicating whether we should compile or run a function.
 This will be used by the *word classes*.
-I also define an accessor function named **compiling?** to aid in readability later on.

 ````
 :Compiler
   .data 0
-:compiling?
-  lit &Compiler
-  fetch
-  ret
 ````

 ````